MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/2_setup-custom-domain-url.md

 4. Select Authentication.

-5. Now add the redirect URL in following format, <https://{customdomain}/signin-azureAD>  (e.g.: <https://contosolearning.contoso.com/signin-azureAD>)
+5. Now add the redirect URL in following format,"https:// {customdomain} /signin-azureAD"  (e.g.: "https://contosolearning.contoso.com/signin-azureAD")
    > [!NOTE]
    > Please ensure the case for "/azureAD" is exactly as mentioned since the URL is case sensitive.